 The Family Educational Rights and Privacy Act (FERPA) is a Federal law that protects the privacy of student education records.
+An "eligible" student under FERPA is a student who is 18 years of age or who attends a postsecondary institution.
+These rights begin on the day the student begins attending classes.
 Iowa Central Community College has defined directory information that is available to the public.
-Iowa Central will provide a form to be completed by students who want their directory information held.
+The Student Records Office will provide a form to be completed by students who want their directory information held.
 Iowa Central also provides a form to be completed by students who want their non-directory information released to others.
-The Non-Disclosure of Directory Information is available in the Student Records Office.
-The Release of Information is available via paper copy or WebAdvisor.
+This form is available to students via WebAdvisor or via paper copy from the Student Records Office.
+Examples of the forms are included in this handbook on pages 53-54.